STY1001/Unowhy-Tools/README.md

 *Unowhy Tools and STY1001 are __NOT__ affiliate with Unowhy*

+Disclamer: Actually, Unowhy Tools doesn't have any confirmation dialog box

 ## Features
 Currently, with this tools you can:
 - Enable/Disable/Stop/Start "HiSqool Manager" service